Prospects for Higgs boson and new scalar resonant production searches in ttbb final state at the LHC: Introduction

 The first search for such signature (\ref{rat1}) at the LHC was presented recently by CMS Collaboration \cite{CMS:2021yci} where $\tau \tau bb$ final state is used.
 However, many other final states are uncovered at the moment.
 One of the most promising decay channel is $Y \rightarrow t\bar{t}$, because of the especial role of top quark in Higgs sector and possibility to exploit a signature of the top quarks decays to select and reconstruct events \cite{Boos:2019ffk, Dawson:2002tg, Cepeda:2019klc}.
 The top quark is the heaviest of all known elementary particles.
 For new SM-like Higgs bosons with mass greater than $2 \cdot m_{t}$ the branching fraction of the decay into top quarks pair is enriched in comparison to $b\bar{b}$ channel dominated for SM Higgs (see e.g. \cite{dEnterria:2012eip}).
+And as long as scalar boson $Y$ generated by pure singlet extensions of SM, $Br(Y \rightarrow NP) = 0$, no Higgs-to-Higgs decays are possible for $Y$, the $Y$ has branching fractions identical to a SM-like Higgs boson of the same mass.
+Some benchmark scenarios of TRSM (see Fig. 10 of \cite{Robens:2019kga}) and NMSSM \cite{Ellwanger:2022jtd} promote $b\bar{b}t\bar{t}$ for heavy $Y$ as one of the prominent $YH$ decay channel.
 The another notable Higgs decay to two photon in SM is mediated by triangular loops of charged fermions as well as massive vector boson and driven by interaction strength of Higgs with top quarks.
 The anomalous interactions of Higgs bosons with top quarks are less constrained than with light quarks by various low-energy precision measurement \cite{Harnik:2012pb, Ilyushin:2019mkp}.
 While $H$ boson production in association with a top quark-antiquark pair is actively investigated at the LHC based on Run I and Run II data-taking eras, the analyzes are focused on non-resonant low energy kinematic regions.
 The observation of $t\bar{t}H$ production was reported for $H$ decays to pairs of $W$ bosons, $Z$ bosons, photons, tau leptons, or bottom quark jets \cite{ATLAS:2018mme, CMS:2018uxb}.
 Measurement for the $t\bar{t}H$ together with $tH$ SM processes is done by CMS Collaboration at $\sqrt{s} = 13$ TeV in final states with electrons, muons, and hadronically decaying tau leptons \cite{CMS:2020mpn}.
 The reported production rates for the $t\bar{t}H$ and $tH$ signals are within uncertainties with of their standard model (SM) expectations.
 Moreover, the final state with pair of two top quarks is uncovered by resonant and non-resonant di-Higgs production searches at the LHC \cite{CMS:2018ipl, Guerrero:2021dtw, Mandrik:2019pis, Veatch:2022uzz}.

 In this article we study the new X resonance production with subsequent decay of X into new Higgs like particle Y and SM Higgs at the LHC conditions: